OCIoficial/ocimatic/ocimatic/resources/task-skel/testplan/README.md

 A command can be either `copy`, `echo`, or a file containing a generator script.
 Check the sample `testplan.txt` next to this README to see how each command is used.

 * `copy`:
   The copy command takes as a single argument a glob pattern.
 The command will copy all files matching the pattern, relative to the root of the current task.
+Useful when writing manual test cases or to copy sample test cases from the statement.
 * `echo`:
   This command takes one or more arguments and prints them in a single line.
 This can be useful to quickly specify manual test cases for tasks where the input consists of a single line.
 * `script`:
   A generator script is a file in either Python (extension `.py`) or C++ (extension `.cpp`).
 The file should be placed next to `testplan.txt`.
 When processing the test plan, `ocimatic` will run the generator with the provided arguments (`sys.argv` or `**argv`).
 The generator should then write to the standard output to produce the test case.

+## Randomness in Generator Scripts

 A script must be deterministic and generate the same result every time it's executed.
 This is in conflict with a generator wanting to generate *arbitrary* values.
 Since the script must be deterministic, true randomness cannot be used.
 To this end, `ocimatic` passes an additional (hidden) argument to each invocation, which is guaranteed to be different for each invocation.
 The generator can use this extra argument to seed the random generator.
 The extra argument is passed as the first argument, meaning that the rest of the arguments are *shifted* by one position.

-## Input Validators

-An input validator is a script that checks whether the input of a test case satisfies the format and restrictions in the statement.
-You can specify a validator for a subtask in the subtask's header.
-See `testplan.txt` for an example.
-Validators are optional, but their use is highly encouraged.

 ## The `@extends` directive